ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Example of a matrix as a function: diag
 ---------------------------------------

-The diagonal matrix pointwise multiplies one vector with another (written as
+The diagonal matrix point-wise multiplies one vector with another (written as
 $*^V$).

 $$